Relational Semantics for Flat Heyting-Lewis Logic: Introduction

-The original motivation of the Utrecht school to study such a connective came from research on schematic logics of theories over intuitionistic arithmetic \lna{HA}, more specifically from the study of \emph{$\Sigma^0_1$-preservativity} \cite{viss:eval85,viss:prop94,viss:subs02,iemh:pres03,IemhoffJZ05:igpl}, which over \lna{PA} can be seen as the contraposed variant of both \emph{$\Pi^0_1$-conservatively} and \emph{arithmetic interpretability} \cite{bera:inte90,shav:rela88,japa:logi98,viss:over98,arte:prov04}.
+Recent years have seen a revival of the interest in intuitionistic modal logics~\cite{proietti2012,litak14:trends,stepaiale15,artemovp16:rsl,litakpr17,BalbianiBDF20,rog20b,Kavvos20,DasM23,ShillitoGGI23,GirlandoEA23,AlmeidaB24,BalbianiEA24,DasEA24,groshiclo25,BozzelliCCM25,Mojtahedi26,BalbianiG26}, including extensions with a Lewisian strict implication $\tto$~\cite{LitVis18,litvis24} and various types of conditional implications~\cite{wei19,DalGir26}.
+Recall that in the intuitionistic setting, $\tto$ is not definable in terms of unary $\Box$.
+Instead, it can be viewed as sitting between $\Box(p \to q)$ and $\Box p \to \Box q$.
+Indeed, the basic ``flat'' system\footnote{Naming underwent several evolutions.
+Early references in the Utrecht school \cite{iemh:prov01,iemh:pres03,Zhou03,IemhoffJZ05:igpl} denoted the base ``flat'' system as \lna{iP^-} and the base sharp system as \lna{iP}, Litak and Visser \cite{LitVis18} replaced \lna{iP} with \lna{iA} (with $\lna{P}$ standing for \emph{preservativity} and $\lna{A}$ standing for \emph{arrows}), and in a subsequent paper the same authors \cite{litvis24} finally settled for the present notation.} $\hlcf$ proves~\cite{LitVis18}: \begin{enumerate}\itemindent=1.1em \myitem{$\lna{bl}$} $\Box(p \to q) \to (p \tto q)$ \myitem{$\lna{lb}$} $(p \tto q) \to (\Box p \to \Box q)$. \end{enumerate} The original motivation of the Utrecht school to study such a connective came from research on schematic logics of theories over intuitionistic arithmetic \lna{HA}.
+More specifically, it arose from the study of {\emph{$\Sigma^0_1$-preservativity}} \cite{viss:eval85,viss:prop94,viss:subs02,iemh:pres03,IemhoffJZ05:igpl}, which over \lna{PA} can be seen as the contraposed variant of both \emph{$\Pi^0_1$-conservativity} and \emph{arithmetical interpretability} \cite{bera:inte90,shav:rela88,japa:logi98,viss:over98,arte:prov04}.
 Subsequently, many other application and interpretations were put forward, see e.g.~\cite{LitVis18,grolitpat26-arxiv}.
-In particular, in the presence of an additional axiom $\strength$ (see Section \ref{sec:extensions}) the resulting calculus turns out to be the Curry-Howard counterpart (i.e.~the inhabitation logic) of \emph{(Haskell) arrows} in functional programming~\cite{Hug00,Hug04}.
-Somewhat underdeveloped philosophical applications include a generalization of intuitionistic epistemic logic \lna{IEL}~\cite{artemovp16:rsl} to \emph{intuitionistic logic of entailments} \lna{IELE}~\cite[Section~2.4]{grolitpat26-arxiv} or a fine-grained analysis of the collapse of Lewis' original 1918 system of strict implication caused by involutive negation.\footnote{It is worth noting here that in later years, having become aware of nascent study of non-classical calculi, Lewis not only followed closely the development of early multi-valued logics, but also on at least one occasion spoke favourably of Brouwer's rejection of excluded middle.
+In particular, in the presence of an additional axiom $\strength$ (see Section \ref{sec:extensions}) the resulting calculus turns out to be the Curry-Howard counterpart (i.e.~the inhabitation logic) of \emph{(Hughes) arrows} in functional programming, in particular in Haskell~\cite{Hug00,Hug04,atkey08:msfp,jacobshh09:jfp, lindleywy08:msfp,lindleywy10:jfp,lindley14:wgp}.
+Somewhat underdeveloped philosophical applications include a generalisation of intuitionistic epistemic logic \lna{IEL}~\cite{artemovp16:rsl} to the \emph{intuitionistic logic of entailments} \lna{IELE}~\cite[Section~2.4]{grolitpat26-arxiv} or a fine-grained analysis of the collapse of Lewis' original 1918 system of strict implication caused by involutive negation~\cite[Appendix~D]{LitVis18}.\footnote{It is worth noting here that in later years, having become aware of nascent study of non-classical calculi, Lewis not only followed closely the development of early multi-valued logics, but also on at least one occasion spoke favourably of Brouwer's rejection of excluded middle.
 More information and detailed discussion can be found in Litak and Visser \cite{LitVis18}.}